AI Agent Budget Enforcement Latency: Cycles Server Performance Benchmarks

 How much latency does Cycles add to LLM calls?

 A full reserve-commit lifecycle adds ~15ms (p50) to your agent's LLM call.
 Since most LLM API calls take 500ms-30s, budget enforcement adds less than 3% overhead in the worst case and is effectively invisible in practice.
+This latency has been stable across five versions of the server.
+Read-only queries (balance checks, reservation lookups) add just 2.8-3.5ms.

 Does Cycles scale horizontally?

 The Cycles server is stateless — all state lives in Redis.
 You can run multiple server instances behind a load balancer.
 Redis itself can be scaled with Redis Cluster for sharding across multiple nodes.
-Our benchmarks show a single instance handling 2,400+ complete lifecycles per second.
+Our benchmarks show a single instance handling 2,870+ complete lifecycles per second.

 What happens if the Cycles server is slow or unavailable?

 The protocol is designed for the reserve-commit pattern.
 If a reserve call is slow, the agent waits before making the LLM call (fail-safe).
 If the server is unavailable, the reserve fails and the agent doesn't proceed — preventing uncontrolled spend.
 Commits and events can be retried with idempotency keys.
+Read-only endpoints (balance checks, reservation lookups) are the fastest at 2.8-3.5ms and can be used for status dashboards without concern.

 How does this compare to LLM proxy approaches?